 Everyone who has embarked on this sport has gradually over time seen a significant change in their body.
 Some of the physical benefits of rock climbing are toner arms, defined shoulder back or a rock strong core ( or the occasional pecks if you watch your diet).

-Continuous climbing and improving your rock climbing techniques and skills over time also helps you stay active and look young longer.
+Continuous climbing and improving your rock climbing techniques and skills over time also helps you stay active (loss body fat and gain muscle) and look young longer.
 You do not even need to hit the gym, lift dumbbells or do cross fit circuits to get that.